datacommonsorg/data/scripts/proteinInteractionEBI/README.md

 We also left out the properties named "synonym", "subset", "created_by" and "creation_date" which contain the data that don't play important roles in our nodes of protein-protein interaction currently.
 If needed we will import these properties in the future.

-## Algorithm for parsing the file
+## Algorithm for parsing data file: mi.owl

 ### Parsing Steps

 1. build the tree by the psi-mi number.
 A dictionary {psi-mi: node} is used to access nodes as well.
-2. save all the tree nodes in the subtree of the three nodes into three set with depth first search:
+2. nodes of three subtrees will be imported, and roots of the subtrees are:
 - id: MI:0001 name: interaction detection method
 - id: MI:0190 name: interaction type
 - id: MI:0444 name: database citation

+  Depth-first search was run on each root to collect the node values separately.

 3. save the nodes in the three sets to the corresponding enumeration schema